 So, good sleep hygiene is a key part of improving metabolic flexibility.
 This goes hand in hand with managing stress, which has a very similar impact on your metabolic health.

+Stress causes your body to release hormones such as adrenaline and cortisol.
 When facing a “fight or flight” stress response, our bodies release glucose to provide the extra energy required to deal with the situation.

 Chronic stress may cause many changes in how your body processes glucose, even leading to hyperglycemia or even more reactive hypoglycemia.
 That built up glucose may increase risk for long-term conditions like diabetes.

 Taking steps to reduce stress and improve sleep may support healthy glucose regulation, positively affecting metabolic flexibility.

 Why Glucose Monitoring is Important for Metabolic Flexibility